rsms/inter/README.md

 Inter can be classified as a geometric neo-grotesque, similar in style to Roboto, Apple San Francisco, Akkurat, Asap, Lucida Grande and more.
 Some trade-offs were made in order to make this typeface work really well at small sizes:

-- Early versions of Inter was not suitable for very large sizes because of some small-scale glyph optimizations (like "pits" and "traps") that help rasterization at small sizes but stand out and interfere at large sizes.
-However today Inter works well at large sizes and a [Display subfamily](https://github.com/rsms/inter/releases/tag/display-beta-1) is in the works for really large "display" sizes.
+- Early versions of Inter was not suitable for very large sizes because of some small-scale glyph optimizations (like “pits” and “traps”) that help rasterization at small sizes but stand out and interfere at large sizes.
+However today Inter works well at large sizes and a [Display subfamily](https://github.com/rsms/inter/releases/tag/display-beta-1) is in the works for really large “display” sizes.

-- Rasterized at sizes below 12px, some stems—like the horizontal center of "E", "F", or vertical center of "m"—are drawn with two semi-opaque pixels instead of one solid.
-This is because we "prioritize" (optimize for) higher-density rasterizations.
+- Rasterized at sizes below 12px, some stems—like the horizontal center of “E”, “F”, or vertical center of “m”—are drawn with two semi-opaque pixels instead of one solid.
+This is because we “prioritize” (optimize for) higher-density rasterizations.
 If we move these stems to an off-center position—so that they can be drawn sharply at e.g. 11px—text will be less legible at higher resolutions.

 Inter is a [variable font](https://rsms.me/inter/#variable) and is in addition also distributed as a set of traditional distinct font files in the following styles: